 The Good Health outcome area of UDOT's Quality of Life Framework includes safety considerations and accommodations for bicyclists and pedestrians.
-At some locations, such as 500 South in Bountiful or Parrish Lane in Centerville, the existing pedestrian and bicycle accommodations cross uncontrolled roads (that is, roads without traffic signals) and are uncomfortable for many bicyclists and pedestrians.
-There is a need throughout the needs assessment area to better transition vehicle traffic from the interstate to neighborhood streets through visual and design cues to reduce speeds and increase line of sight for vehicles to see pedestrians and bicyclists.
+At some locations, such as 500 South in Bountiful or Parrish Lane in Centerville, the existing bicyclist and pedestrian accommodations cross uncontrolled roads (that is, roads without traffic signals) and are uncomfortable for many bicyclists and pedestrians.
+There is a need throughout the needs assessment area to better transition vehicle traffic from the interstate to neighborhood streets through visual and design cues to reduce speeds and increase line of sight for vehicles to see bicyclists and pedestrians.